 If you pray, please pray for the lungs of the world, the lungs of people struggling to breathe in overcrowded hospitals, the lungs of people struggling to survive at home, the lungs of people grieving.

 Remember that we are creatures of air and earth, of sky and water, of mineral and flesh.
 Pray that our lungs and Earth’s lungs will clear together.
 For we are winged animals who wear our wings inside, folded around the heart.
-Our wings, as lungs, turn air into vitality.
-We are airborne.
-Each breath lifts us not into the sky, but into life.
+As lungs, our wings turn air into vitality.
+Each breath lifts us not into the sky, but into life, and we are airborne.
 How foolish to believe that isn’t flying.